 Don't promise Indians a discount, and not deliver.

 The Aftermath: The Online-Offline War

 Despite all the bad press and outrage, Flipkart laughed all the way the bank.
-Goods worth Rs.600 Crores (USD 100 million) Gross Merchandise Value were sold in just 10 hours, with 60 items including one TV being sold every second!
-The site received a BILLION (100 crore) hits from 1.5 million (15 lakh) shoppers buying 2 million (20 lakh) items from over 1000 Indian cities and towns! (source) Even if we take actual sales revenue to be a liberal 40% of GMV after discounts, Flipkart still would've made Rs.420 Crore (USD 68.5 million) in cash in 10 hours.
+Goods worth Rs.600 Crores (USD 100 million) Gross Merchandise Value was sold in just 10 hours, with 60 items including one TV being sold every second!
+The site received a BILLION (100 crore) hits from 1.5 million (15 lakh) shoppers buying 2 million (20 lakh) items from over 1000 Indian cities and towns! (source) Even if we take actual sales revenue to be a liberal 40% of GMV after discounts, Flipkart still would’ve made Rs.420 crore (USD 68.5 million) in cash in 10 hours.
 God only knows how much they made in 24 hours!
 These numbers are no joke.
-For instance Rs.420 Crore was the Worldwide gross for the SRK-starrer Chennai Express!
-Now, such huge amounts of money is sure to beget trouble.
+For instance, Rs.420 crore was the Worldwide gross for the SRK-starrer Chennai Express!
+Now, such huge amounts of money are sure to beget trouble.